Skip to Content

 Sunlight: Defining Partial Shade

-Let’s first discuss sunlight.
-When we refer to “full sun” we are defining that as an area that gets six or more hours a day.
+• Full Sun is defined as six or more hours a day of sunlight.
 So when you are planning your meadow or wildflower planting, if the area gets 6 or more hours of sun, we would consider that ‘full sun’ and you can grow just about any of our mixtures and species that we sell.

 Not Sure How Much Sunlight Your Planting Area Receives?